Need Help? Give us a call.

 Once you’ve chosen a campaign type, you’re ready to start designing your Google advertising campaign, starting with creating your first ad group.
 These ad groups give you the opportunity to segment your audience into specific personas based on product or service themes.
 For example, a bookseller could organize her ad groups by book genre to help her reach the right audience.

-This next video tutorial from the AdWords team will guide you through the best way to organize your campaigns, ad groups, and individual ads to maximize the potential of your ad groups segmentation.
+This next video tutorial from the Google Ads team will guide you through the best way to organize your campaigns, ad groups, and individual ads to maximize the potential of your ad group segmentation.

 As we move into keyword choices and bidding, you’ll start to better understand why it’s so important to segment your audience into finite ad groups that allow for very specific keyword usage.

-If there’s one thing you already knew coming in about getting your content in front of the right audience on Google, it was that keywords are the key.
+If there’s one thing you should know about getting your content in front of the right audience on Google, it’s that keywords are the key.
 Your ability to identify the search terms your audience is using and match those to the ads and products they most want to see will make or break the success of your Google advertising campaign.
-So, if you’re going to study up on any one part of the customized AdWords interface, always start with your keywords.
+So, if you’re going to study up on any particular part of the customized Google Ads interface, always start with your keywords.

-In AdWords, keywords are broken into a few different subtypes based on how they interact with Google’s algorithm.
+In Google Ads, keywords are broken into a few different subtypes based on how they interact with Google’s algorithm.
 Here are the types of keywords you should know about:

 This keywording feature might sound unnecessarily technical, but it has the potential to be a very powerful part of your keywording strategy.
 Broad match modifiers let you bid on keyword phrases that are a hybrid of broad and exact matches.

-The very best way to learn how keywords work and choose the right keywords for your Google ads is by experimenting with the AdWords Keyword Planner.
+The very best way to learn how keywords work and choose the right keywords for your Google ads is by experimenting with the Google Ads Keyword Planner.

-Watch the AdWords video tutorial below for a step-by-step guide for using the AdWords Keyword Planner to find all the perfect search terms for every ad you write.
+You can watch the video tutorial below for a step-by-step guide for using the Keyword Planner to find all the perfect search terms for every ad you write.

-Finally, we’ve reached the creative part of your Google advertising campaign!
+Finally, we’ve reached the creative part of learning how to advertise on Google.
 The text of your ad is your golden opportunity to tell your customers a little bit about your business at the exact moment that they’re searching for what you offer.
 To attract clicks, you need to write copy that’s engaging and relevant to your potential customers.